syou6162/git-sequential-stage/README.md

 A Go CLI tool that stages specified hunks from a patch file sequentially.

+## Background and Motivation

+This tool was developed to solve challenges faced when using LLM agents to create semantically meaningful commits from code changes.

+### Problems to Solve

+When having LLM agents create commits, we encountered the following issues:

+1. **Difficulty in creating semantically cohesive commits**: It's challenging to select only semantically related parts from changes across multiple files
+2. **Hunk dependencies**: When certain hunks depend on others, simple `git add -p` cannot handle the ordering
+3. **Need for automation**: LLM agents need a programmatic way to select and stage hunks

+### Why This Tool is Needed

+- **LLM-friendly**: Programmatically controllable by simply specifying hunk numbers via command-line arguments
+- **Sequential application**: Applies hunks in the specified order, correctly handling dependent hunks
+- **Error handling**: Passes through `git apply` errors directly, making it easy for LLMs to understand issues

+This tool enables LLM agents to create "semantically cohesive and clean commits" just like humans do.

 ## Purpose

 This tool solves the problem of selectively staging multiple hunks from a patch file one by one, ensuring each hunk is applied in sequence.
 It's particularly useful when you need fine-grained control over which changes to stage.